7Block Labs

 Mitigation:

-Compound introduced a time delay of 7 days on governance proposals and increased quorum requirements, preventing rapid malicious proposals.
+Compound has introduced a time delay of 7 days for governance proposals and has raised the quorum requirements.
+This makes it a bit harder for any sneaky, malicious proposals to sneak by unnoticed.

 Case Study 2: Yearn.finance Formal Verification